 Hennali is an initiative by Carli Kooper.
 Hennali comes from my name Carli.
 My first encounter with henna was during a journey to India, where I got a beautiful henna artwork.
 Once I returned to the Netherlands I started practicing with henna for myself.
 I wanted to learn how I could decorate myself and others so beautifully.
 In addition, I began oriental dancing, a wonderful way to feel my body and experience its strength, sensuality and beauty.
 When I dance and decorate my body with henna, I feel joy and contentment.

 At this moment Carli does not work for Hennali anymore and since 2 May 2016 Hennali is taken over by Jordana Basjes.
-Jordana is a teacher in training and lives in a unique former monastery building in Leiden.
+Jordana is a teacher and lives in The Hague.
 There she hosts henna workshops and for the henna children’s birthday parties she travels all over the country.

 Inspiration for Hennali